EMC China Lab

 1. Electromagnetic Compatibility (EMC) Directive:

 The EMC Directive aims to ensure that electronic and electrical equipment does not cause electromagnetic interference (EMI) with other devices during normal operation and can resist external electromagnetic interference.
 The EMC Directive outlines the electromagnetic compatibility requirements for lighting products, including tests for radiation, conduction, and switching conduction.
 To meet EMC Directive requirements, lighting manufacturers need to consider electromagnetic compatibility during the product design phase and implement measures to reduce electromagnetic interference.
-Additionally, products must include an EMC compliance declaration to prove that they have passed the necessary tests and comply with the EMC Directive.
+Additionally, products must include an emc compliance declaration to prove that they have passed the necessary tests and comply with the EMC Directive.

 2. Low Voltage Directive (LVD):